rakshatam/image-super-resolution/README.md

 # NAFNet-SR: Highly Efficient Super-Resolution

 This repository contains the implementation, training details, and benchmark results for our custom **NAFNet-SR** model.
-Designed for extreme efficiency, this model achieves highly competitive super-resolution performance on a strict $<1\text{M}$ parameter budget, performing on par with NTIRE 2025 Efficient Super-Resolution competition benchmarks.
+Designed for extreme efficiency, this model achieves highly competitive super-resolution performance on a strict $<1\text{M}$ parameter budget.

 ## 🧠 Architecture Deep Dive